artalar/reatom/docs/src/content/docs/package/async.md

 - **isEqual** - check the equality of a cache record and passed params to find the cache.
 Default is `isDeepEqual` from [@reatom/utils](/package/utils).
 - **paramsToKey** - convert params to a string as a key of the cache map.
 Not used by default, equality check (`isEqual`) is used instead.
 This option is useful if you have a complex object as a params which equality check is too expensive, or you was set large `length` option and want to speed up the cache search.
   > You could import and use [toStringKey](/package/utils#tostringkey) function from the utils package for this purposes.
 - **swr** - enable [stale while revalidate](https://web.dev/stale-while-revalidate/) pattern.
 Default is `true`.
-It allow to run fetch for the fresh data on the background and return the cached data immediately (if exist).
+It allow to return the cached data immediately (if exist) and run extra fetch for the fresh data on the background.
 Success SWR fetch will call `onFulfill` to force new data for `dataAtom`, you could change this behavior by `swr: { shouldFulfill: false }`, in this case the SWR logic is just a background silent synchronization to speedup a next fetch.
+There also two additional options, which is `false` by default: `shouldReject` and `shouldPending`.
+  `withCache` adds `swrPendingAtom` to passed async
 - **withPersist** - `WithPersist` instance from one of the adapter of [@reatom/persist](/package/persist).
 It will used with predefined optimal parameters for internal Map (de)serialization and so on.
 - **ignoreAbort** - define if the effect should be prevented from abort.
 The outer abort strategy is not affected, which means that all hooks and returned promise will behave the same.
 But the effect execution could be continued even if abort appears, to save the result in the cache.
 Default is `true`.